Ankit-white/Coding_basics/selfintroduction/introduction.md

 Hey,
 i am Ankit ,
-i am a hard working engineer  graduate specialise in ECE with a cgpa of 7.50. along with my degree , i  completed   python,Html courses on  sharpner.tech and various technologious i learnt  helped me to develop my mini project called "Radar system" as i am a speciliase in "Xyz" which the company looking for
+i am a hard working engineer  graduate specialise in Electronic and Communication Engineering (ECE) with a cgpa of 7.50. alongside my academic studies, I pursued courses in Python and HTML from Sharpner.tech.
+These additional skills enabled me to work on various technologies and successfully develop my mini project titled "Radar System."
+Moreover, my specialization in "XYZ" fits the requirment of the company.
+I am excited about the opportunity to apply my technical knowledge  to contribute meaningfully to your team.